wobufetmaster/CS474-Set-Theory-DSL/README.md

 ```
 in your scala program in order to use the set theory DSL provided here.

+##New in HW4: If statements and error handling!

+##Foreword
+As in the last homework, I thought it was important to maintain backwards compatibility with previous versions of the
+DSL.
+All of the old tests are included, and still work.

+## If statements

 ##New in HW3: Abstract classes and interfaces!

 ##Foreword